luis122448/developer-server/torrent/README.md

 * The default credentials for accessing the Web UI are:
     * User: `admin`
     * Password: `adminadmin`

+---
+## Firewall Configuration (UFW Example)

+To access the qBittorrent Web UI and allow torrent traffic, you need to open the relevant ports in your firewall.
+If you are using UFW (Uncomplicated Firewall), you can do this as follows:

+1.  **Open the Web UI Port:**
+    Replace `<chosen_port>` with the port you specified when running the script (default is 8080).
+This port needs to be open for TCP traffic.

+    *Example for default port 8080:*
+    ```bash
+    sudo ufw allow <chosen_port>/tcp
+    ```

+2.  **Open the BitTorrent Listening Port:**
+    The script configures the default BitTorrent listening port to 35118.
+This port is needed for incoming connections (seeding and connecting to peers).
+It typically uses both TCP and UDP.
+You can verify or change this port later in the qBittorrent Web UI settings (`Options` -> `Connection`).

+    ```bash
+    sudo ufw allow 35118/tcp
+    sudo ufw allow 35118/udp
+    ```
+    *(Adjust port 35118 if you change it in the Web UI settings)*

+3.  **Apply Firewall Rules:**
+    If UFW is already active, reload it:

+    ```bash
+    sudo ufw reload
+    ```

+4.  **Check UFW Status:**
+    ```bash
+    sudo ufw status verbose
+    ```

+**Note:** If you are using a cloud server, you might also need to configure network security groups or firewalls provided by your cloud provider.

 * **It is CRUCIAL that you access the Web UI immediately and change the default password to a strong one!**
-* The default download directory is configured at `/var/lib/qbittorrent-nox/downloads`.
+* The default download directory is configured at `/mnt/torrent/downloads`.
 The user who ran the script will have access to this directory.
 * You can check the service status by running:
     ```bash
     systemctl status qbittorrent-nox.service